WuerthPhoenix/tornado/src/collector/snmptrapd/doc/README.md

 }
 ```

-From that input, this collector will produce this Event:
+From that input, this collector will produce the following Event:
 ```json
 {
   "type": "snmptrapd",